mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 be deployed anywhere on a network and the :func:`server` will find it.
 However, proper operation will require some initial, one-time setup.

 The next level of pubsub is provided by ``host-cake``.
-This enables a wider range of networking scenarios, but still within the boundary of a single host.
+The presence of this component enables a wider range of networking scenarios, but still within the boundary of a single host.
 Assuming that the previous demonstration of ``group-cake`` is still running, enter the following command in a separate shell;

 .. code-block:: console